 So, don’t think of Units 1 and 2 as Year 11, or Units 3 and 4 as Year 12, because that’s not how VCE works.
 Instead, think of them as two separate parts of a subject:

-• Part 1 is Units 1 and 2
+- Part 1 is Units 1 and 2

-• Part 2 is Units 3 and 4
+- Part 2 is Units 3 and 4

 Both parts take a year to complete.
-And, in some subjects you can skip Part 1 and go straight into Part 2!
+And, in some subjects, you can skip Part 1 and go straight into Part 2!

 Once you complete enough units and finish VCE, you’ll get an ATAR, offering you a direct pathway into university — given you get the requisite ATAR and complete the right prerequisites.

-How do you complete VCE?
+How do I complete VCE?

 To complete VCE, you need to do the following: